s-vdg/s-vdg.github.io/content/publication/on-the-dynamical-hierarchy-in-gathering-protocols-with-circulant-topologies/index.md

   - Raphael Gerlach
   - admin
   - Michael Dellnitz
-publication: Accepted for publication in the 32nd International Colloquium On Structural Information and Communications Complexity (SIROCCO 2025)
+doi: 10.1007/978-3-031-91736-3_19
+publication: Schmid, U., Kuznets, R. (eds) Structural Information and Communication Complexity.
+SIROCCO 2025.
+Lecture Notes in Computer Science, vol 15671.
+Springer, Cham.
-abstract: In this article we investigate the convergence behavior of gathering protocols with fixed circulant topologies using tools form dynamical systems.
-  Given a fixed number of mobile entities moving in the Euclidean plane, we model a gathering protocol as a system of ordinary differential equations whose equilibria are exactly all possible gathering points.
-Then, we find necessary and sufficient conditions for the structure of the underlying interaction graph such that the protocol is stable and converging, i.e., gathering, in the distributive computing sense by using tools from dynamical systems.
-Moreover, these tools allow for a more fine grained analysis in terms of speed of convergence in the dynamical systems sense.
-In fact, we derive a decomposition of the state space into stable invariant subspaces with different convergence rates.
-In particular, this decomposition is identical for every (linear) circulant gathering protocol, whereas only the convergence rates depend on the weights in interaction graph itself.
+abstract: In this article, we investigate the convergence behavior of two classes of gathering protocols with fixed circulant topologies using tools from dynamical systems.
+Given a fixed number of mobile entities moving in the Euclidean plane, we model a gathering protocol as a system of (linear) ordinary differential equations whose equilibria are exactly all possible gathering points.
+For a circulant topology, we derive a decomposition of the state space into stable invariant subspaces with different convergence rates.
+  This decomposition is identical for every linear circulant gathering protocol.
+  Only the convergence rates depend on the weights in the interaction graph.
+In the second part, we consider a normalized nonlinear version of the equation of motion that is obtained by scaling the speed of each entity.
+Again, we find a similar decomposition of the state space that is based on our findings in the linear case.
+In both situations, we also consider visibility preservation properties.
 draft: false
 featured: true
 tags: